A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Recommendations for Rule Learning Algorithms and Software

 \subsection{User Engagement}

 Some results of our review suggest that increasing user interaction can help counter some biases.
-Some specific suggestions for machine learning user interfaces (UIs) follow: \begin{enumerate} \item \textbf{Domain knowledge}.
+Several specific suggestions for machine learning user interfaces (UIs) follow: \begin{enumerate} \item \textbf{Domain knowledge}.
 Selectively presenting domain knowledge ``conflicting'' with the considered rule can help to invoke the 'consider-the-opposite' debiasing strategy.
-Other research has shown that the plausibility of a model depends on compliance to monotonicity constraints \citep{freitas2014comprehensible}.
+Other research has shown that the plausibility of a model depends on compliance with monotonicity constraints \citep{freitas2014comprehensible}.
 We thus suggest that UIs make background information on discovered rules easily accessible. \item \textbf{Eliciting rule annotation}.
-Activating the deliberate ``System 2" is one of the most widely applicable debiasing strategies.
-One way to achieve this is to require accountability, e.g., through visual interfaces motivating users to annotate selected rules, which would induce the 'note taking' debiasing strategy.
+Activating the deliberate ``System 2'' is one of the most widely applicable debiasing strategies.
+One way to achieve this is to require accountability, e.g., through visual interfaces motivating users to annotate selected rules, which would induce the 'note-taking' debiasing strategy.
+For this technique to be effective, the created annotations would need to be consequently checked or used, either by a human or algorithmically.
 Giving people additional time to consider the problem has been in some cases shown as an effective debiasing strategy.
-This can be achieved by making the selection process (at least) two stage, allowing the user to revise the selected rules.
+This can be achieved by making the selection process (at least) two-stage, allowing the user to revise the selected rules.

 \item \textbf{User search for rules rather than scroll.} Repeating rules can affect users via the mere exposure effect even if they are exposed to them even for a short moment, e.g., when scrolling a rule list.
-The user interfaces should thus deploy alternatives to scrolling in discovered rules, such as search facilities. \end{enumerate}
+To mitigate this effect, the user interfaces should thus deploy alternatives to scrolling in discovered rules, such as search facilities.
+This can be combined with other measures for limiting the number of initially displayed rules.
+One option for improving diversity in the preview initially shown to the user is clustering the rules and showing a representative of each cluster. \end{enumerate}